A banner showing a lake in a forest, with the words "What and Wai" overtop

 Under this water reform five councils – Hutt City, Upper Hutt City, Porirua City, Wellington City, and Greater Wellington – are working together, in partnership with Ngāti Toa Rangatira and Taranaki Whānui ki Te Upoko o Te Ika to propose options for managing water infrastructure into the future.

-• Our preferred option: a new, multi-council-owned organisation that would take ownership of public drinking water and wastewater networks.
+The new entity will be a multi-council-owned organisation that will take ownership of public drinking water and wastewater networks.

 A drone image of the Kaitoke Pipe Bridge